nixu-corp/NixuCyberBogies/Gameplay instructions/Gameplay instructions.md

 #### Scoring for other players

-Other players have their opportunity, one per time, to list new threats that the Player in Turn did not mention
+Other players have their opportunity, one at a time, to list new threats that the Player in Turn did not mention

   * 2 points for each new attack vector
   * 1 point for each new motivation